Universal cooling of quantum systems via randomized measurements: Cooling Protocol

 \subsection{Role of co-rotating and counter-rotating terms in cooling a qubit}

 Figure~\ref{fig:knowledge_hierarchy} presents the time evolution of the system energy under repeated meter resets for different choices of $H_\text{SM}$, corresponding to different levels of knowledge about the system.
 Assuming full knowledge of the system (quantization axis as well as the sign of $\omega_\text{S}$, taken here $\omega_S>0$), one can engineer the system-meter interaction such that it coincides with the co-rotating term $ H_{+-}$ (represented by the blue curve in Fig.~\ref{fig:knowledge_hierarchy}).
 Not surprisingly, the result is very efficient cooling toward the ground state.
 Next, assume that the system's quantization axis is known, while the sign of $\omega_\text{S}$ is not.
-A detailed analytical derivation for this case is presented in \cref{App:steering}.
+A detailed analytical derivation for this case is presented in Appendix~\ref{App:steering}.
 As discussed above, for $\omega_\text{S} < 0$, the interaction $H_{+-}$ would lead to heating of the system because the roles of co- and counter-rotating interactions are reversed.
-Therefore, to be able to cool the system for both $\omega_\text{S} > 0$ and $\omega_\text{S} < 0$, both $H_{+-}$ and $H_{++}$ must be present; in other words, the interaction must be of the form $\sigma_x \tau_x$ (orange curve in Fig.~\ref{fig:knowledge_hierarchy}).
+Therefore, to be able to cool the system for both $\omega_\text{S} > 0$ and $\omega_\text{S} < 0$, both $H_{+-}$ and $H_{++}$ must be present; in other words, the interaction must be of the form $\sigma_x \tau_x$ (black curve in Fig.~\ref{fig:knowledge_hierarchy}).
 The important feature here is that $\sigma_x$ is perpendicular to $\sigma_z$, i.e., $\sigma_x$ acting on one of the $\sigma_z$-eigenstates maps it to the other one.
-In contrast to perfect cooling (blue curve), the orange curve does not approach the ground-state energy, but the residual system energy is much lower than the initial one, and this error can be made smaller by choice of $\gamma$ and $t_M$, according to Fig.~\ref{fig:tls_3panels} and in line with Eqs.~(\ref{eq:rwa1_weak_coupling},~\ref{eq:rwa3_time}).
-Finally, if the quantization axis is also unknown, the best one can do is to choose the direction of the interaction randomly (green curve in Fig.~\ref{fig:knowledge_hierarchy}).
-Then the co-rotating part of the interaction (with respect to the unknown system's quantization axis) is dominant at some steps of the protocol, which, on average, overcomes the unwanted heating at other steps.
-While the cooling rate for the green curve is lower than that for the protocols tailored to the system, the final energy eventually approaches the value attained for a known quantization axis (orange curve in Fig.~\ref{fig:knowledge_hierarchy}).
-Again, the residual system energy depends on the system-meter coupling strength and interaction time, cf. Fig.~\ref{fig:tls_3panels}, and can be made arbitrarily small.
-This demonstrates that randomization of the system-meter coupling can efficiently cool a single qubit without knowing the sign of the gap and the quantization axis.
-Note that in the case of $\sigma_x \tau_x$ or averaged coupling (orange and green curves), the system energy in Fig.~\ref{fig:knowledge_hierarchy} shows oscillatory behavior between measurements.
-That is to say, the system converges \emph{stroboscopically} to the steady state at times $t=nt_\text{M}$ when the meter is reset.
-This poses no practical limitation because eventually we are interested in the system at long times, after it is decoupled from the meter.
+In contrast to perfect cooling (blue curve), the black curve does not approach the ground-state energy, but the residual system energy is much lower than the initial one, and this error can be made smaller by choice of $\gamma$ and $t_M$, according to Fig.~\ref{fig:tls_3panels} and in line with Eqs.~(\ref{eq:rwa1_weak_coupling},~\ref{eq:rwa3_time}).
+Finally, if the quantization axis is also unknown, the best one can do is to choose the direction of the interaction randomly, cf. green curve in Fig.~\ref{fig:knowledge_hierarchy}.
+It is obtained by propagating the initial state $\rho_\text{S}(0)$ with the averaged CPTP map $\bar{\mathcal{V}}$ such that $\rho_\text{S}(n\,t_\text{M}+ t) = \bar{\mathcal{V}}(t)\bar{\mathcal{V}}^n(t_\text{M})\rho_\text{S}(0)$ for $0\leq t \leq t_\text{M}$.
+This is equivalent to an average over many trajectories for individual realizations $\vec{r}_n,\ldots,\vec{r}_1$ of the system meter interaction and meter splitting, cf. Eq.~\eqref{eq:app_cptp_average}.
+For randomly chosen interaction directions, the co-rotating part of the interaction (with respect to the unknown system's quantization axis) is dominant at some steps of the protocol, which, on average, overcomes the unwanted heating at other steps.
+While the cooling rate for the green curve is lower than that for the protocols tailored to the system, the final energy eventually approaches the value attained for a known quantization axis (black curve in Fig.~\ref{fig:knowledge_hierarchy}).